 Thinking of traveling to Peru but concerned about safety?
 We have some recommendations for safe travels as well as some information that may settle those concerns.

-2. Typical precautions.
 Travelers should take the same precautions they would in any major city.
 Common sense safety measures should be considered, such as not going into unfamiliar areas alone, riding with strangers, or walking around at night.3.
 Take advice.

 Heed the advice of your tour guide, hotel reception, and other professionals you come in contact with during your travels.
-Their job is to keep you safe and make your trip enjoyable, so pay attention to their suggestions.
+Their job is to keep you safe and make your trip enjoyable, so pay attention to their suggestions.4.
+Keep valuables secure.